-Step 2 – Define the learning outcomes that will be covered by the activity
+Step 2 – Define the learning outcomes that the activity will cover

 Step 3 – Define the activity

-The only word of caution we have for providers is to not just plan the off the job but to be able to demonstrate that it has been completed.
-The ESFA audit will look at:
+The only word of caution we have for providers is not just to plan the off-the-job but to be able to demonstrate that it has been completed.
+The ESFA audit will look at the following:

-Our advice is to make sure that you first plan the 20% off the job learning and do so when you develop your programmes and curriculum plans.
-Make sure that you can then evidence that the off the job learning has taken place and be ready to have it seen by ESFA audit.
+Our advice is to make sure that you first plan the 20% off-the-job learning and do so when you develop your programmes and curriculum plans.
+Ensure that you can then provide evidence that the off-the-job learning has taken place and be ready to see it by the ESFA audit.
 Form an OfSTED perspective, ensure that all learning activities that you develop as part of your curriculum plan ties in with the new Quality of Education judgement which will look at:

 the framework for setting out the aims of a programme of education, including the knowledge and skills to be gained at each stage (intent)